It's 1961 and the concrete's just been poured for a brand new housing estate.

-This production is supported using public funding by the National Lottery through Arts Council England and the New Diorama Emerging Companies Fund.
+This production is supported using public funding by the National Lottery through Arts Council England, Unity Theatre Trust and the New Diorama Emerging Companies Fund.

 Kandinsky is a multi-award winning theatre company with a national and international reputation for exciting, inventive new work.

 Previous productions have twice won the Sunday Times Playwriting Award and been shortlisted for the Carol Tambor Award; recently, Dog Show won the Peter Brook Festival Award 2015 and the OffWestEnd Award for Best Ensemble.

 Kandinsky are writer Al Smith, Complicite Associate director James Yeatman and producer Lauren Mooney.

 As part of New Diorama's new season Kandisnky will also present STILL ILL in January 2018.